statuscmd

 Apply the statuscmd-nosignal patch and fill the statuscmds array in config.h with StatusCmd structs, which take a shell command string and an integer identifier.

-When setting the status, print the integer identifier as a raw byte before its respective text.
+When setting the status, print the section number as a raw byte before its respective text.

 For example, with statuscmds defined as such: